What is female genital herpes?

 Genital herpes is a virus that stays in your body for life.
 There is no cure, but there are treatments that can help reduce the symptoms.
 If you are diagnosed with genital herpes, you should talk to your doctor about the best way to manage your condition.

-See also Long Range Wireless Camera
+See also Digital Camera For Beginners

 If you are sexually active, it is important to practice safe sex.
 This means using condoms every time you have sex, regardless of whether you have symptoms or not.
 It is also important to avoid contact with the sores if you are pregnant, as this can increase the risk of passing the virus to your baby.